civican/legisinfo/44-1/bills/S-6/bill_text.md

 ### Section 55

-  **(1)** A person whose licence has been revoked for professional misconduct or incompetence may, any time after two years after the date of the revocation, apply in writing to the Registrar, in accordance with the by-laws, for a new licence.
+  **(1)** A person whose licence has been revoked for professional misconduct or incompetence may, any time after two years after the date of the revocation, apply in writing to the Registrar, in accordance with the **by-laws**, for a new licence.

 ### Section 62